atpham88/Ontario-EVs/README.md

 # Model Outputs

+1. Hourly generation from VRE units in one year
-Hourly generation from VRE and non-VRE units for one year
+2. Hourly generation from non-VRE units in one year

-Hourly LMPs
+3. Hourly LMPs

-Total Dispatch Cost
+4. Total Dispatch Cost